 The headteacher in liaison with the local governing body will review recruitment and retention allowances annually.
-The 2018 documentation (STPCD) states that for leadership posts any recruitment and retention incentives should only be for housing or relocation costs.
+The headteacher will draw on the most up to date guidance from STPCD for leadership posts for recruitment and retention incentives related to housing or relocation costs.
 Where an individual qualifies for a recruitment bonus, payment will be made to the member on completion of the probationary period following the individual's date of commencement with the school and will be dependent upon the individual maintaining a satisfactory level of performance.

-Clearly, it is important for the headteacher, having consulted with line managers, to liaise closely with the Chair of Governors regarding the allocation of additional salaries.
+Clearly, it is important for the headteacher, having consulted with line managers, to liaise closely with the chair of governors regarding the allocation of additional salaries.
 However, this does not necessitate the local governing body in having a separate pay committee/panel.
 The headteacher is responsible for justifying these salaries to the CEO where they are over and above set scales and processes.
 The headteacher will review the process of setting and monitoring pay progression and the overall level of payment/benefits annually in conjunction with the local governing body.